We are here for you!

 Kelsey Burgans |Youth Minister

 Want to be added to our weekly youth ministry email list to find out the latest news, see the next events, or view what we've been up to?
 Let us know!
 We promise not to spam you or share your contact information with others.
-This is not the same as the parish news email.
+This is not the same as the parish news email or the school newsletter.

 St. Francis Xavier Catholic Church abides by the Diocese of Birmingham in Alabama Youth Protection Program.
 Through annual training, our students are reminded that they are made in God's image and carry dignity.
 To review the materials associated with our Safe Envioronment/Sexual Abuse Prevention, please click here.
 For more information about becoming a chaperone and earning Youth Protection certification, click here.